 - You must first be eligible for this stream (satisfy basic requirements)

 - Any accompanying family members may also have to undergo Biometrics

 - You must certify and translate any documents if they are not in English or French, and provide an Affidavit from the person who did the translation unless they are certified in Canada

 - Once requested, you and any accompanying family members must undergo an immigration medical exam

-- Police certificates from countries of more than 6 months consecutive residence after the age of 18 are mandatory.
+- Police certificates from countries with more than 6 months of consecutive residence after the age of 18 are mandatory.
 The Canadian government will process all background and criminal checks respectively

 - Submit all documents and application forms together, for both Work Permit and Permanent Residence